jxofficial/log/README.md

-# Distributed Systems in Go - Prolog
+# Distributed Systems in Go - Proglog